rgeraldes24/solc/docs/metadata.rst

 .. note::
     The ABI definition above has no fixed order.
 It can change with compiler versions.
-    Starting from Solidity version 0.5.12, though, the array maintains a certain order.
+    Starting from Hyperion version 0.5.12, though, the array maintains a certain order.

 .. _encoding-of-the-metadata-hash-in-the-bytecode: